mariojvargas/csg-aks-training/labs/day1-labs/02-dockerize-apps.md

     }
     ```

 3. Next, we need to enable Admin access to our ACR instance.
+This will allow us to retrieve the ACR credentials via the command line.
 In the output JSON, verify that the `adminUserEnabled` property is set to `true`.
+You should reset this value to `false` later.

     ```bash
     $ az acr update -n <your-acr-name> --admin-enabled true